mpicbg-csbd/unet-smfish-seg/notes/notes.md

 # TODO:

 1. Remove one-hot encoding
-2. Remove bordermode = 'same' (change to 'valid')
+2. DONE.
+Remove bordermode = 'same' (change to 'valid')
 3. Add distance penalty
-    -
+    - Does this still make sense?
+Given that Ronneberger used this distance penalty mostly to emphasize the background pixels *in between neighboring cells that had a small gap between them*.
+This is mostly appropriate to single cells-in-a-dish, and not to tissues.
 4. Predict only distance maps!
-Regression problem
 5. Allow training on arbitrary size dataset
 6. Augment with simple rotation and horizontal reflection
+7. Augment with warping